AKTrailhead

 Trail description:

-The Reed Lakes trail leads to two glacial lakes nestled in the heart of the Talkeetna Mountains.
-The path starts from an unpaved parking lot, which after a short walk downhill, makes it's way through a valley surrounded by granite peaks.
+The Reed Lakes trail leads to 2 glacial lakes nestled in the heart of the Talkeetna Mountains.
+The tail starts from an unpaved parking lot and makes it's way through a valley surrounded by granite peaks.
 Eventually the ruins of an abandoned mine, Snowbird Mine, will be reached at about the 2 mile point.
 After passing the ruins, the trail will head uphill over a series of switchbacks.
-Eventually it gives way to a rocky pass that entails a fair amount of bolder-hopping and route-finding.
-The trail can be hard to follow here, so stick close to the stream.
+Eventually it traverses rocky pass that entails a fair amount of bolder-hopping.
+The trail can be hard to follow here, so stick close to the stream when possible.
 A small marsh will then be passed on the right, followed by another series of switchbacks.
 Shortly after tackling this second major uphill portion, Lower Reed Lake will come into view.
-A few small streams will need to be crossed from this point on up, some of which result in scenic waterfalls which cascade over the various cliff faces nearby.
-The last portion of the trail is fairly easy-going, just before reaching the final destination, Upper Reed Lake, at the end of the valley.
+A few small streams will need to be crossed from this point on up, some of which result in scenic waterfalls which cascade over the cliff faces nearby.
+The last portion of the trail is rather easy-going stretch before reaching the final destination, Upper Reed Lake.

 Difficulty:

-Overall I'd say pretty moderate.
-The uphill portions are generally separated by easy-going stretches.
-The roughest part is probably the bolder hopping around the mid-portion of the trail, which requires some careful footwork.
+Overall pretty moderate.
+The uphill portions are usually separated by easy going stretches.
+The roughest section is the bolder hopping around the middle of the trail, which requires some careful foot placement.

 Directions:

-From Anchorage, Head East/Northeast on the Glen Highway.
-Continue on the main route towards Wasilla.
-Shortly after the Palmer/Wasilla exchange, look for an exit to Trunk Road.
-Take the exit, then head right.
+Take the Glen Highway north from Anchorage, and follow the bend towards Wasilla.
+Shortly after the Palmer/Wasilla exchange, take the exit to Trunk Road, then head right.
 Stay on this road until it eventually 'T's onto Palmer Fishhook Road.
-Take the left turn, and head north into Hatchers Pass.
-Follow this route for a quiet a ways until you find a turnoff onto a dirt road on your right, marked for Archangel Valley.
-Take this route, and after passing Archangel Creek follow the dirt road for about a fifth of a mile until you should find the parking lot, marked by a sign for the Reed Lakes trail.
+Take a left, and head north into Hatchers Pass.
+Follow this route for about 14 miles until you find a turnoff onto a dirt road on the right, marked for Archangel Valley.
+Follow this route until just after passing Archangel Creek, and you should find a parking lot with a sign marked for the Reed Lakes trail.

 Additional Information: